CompRhys/aviary/examples/mat_bench/readme.md

 ## Benchmarks

 JSON files in `model_scores/` contain only the calculated scores (MAE/ROCAUC) for a given model run.
-Files with the same name but in `model_preds/` contain the full model predictions, targets and material ids.
+Files with the same name in `model_preds/` contain the full set of model predictions, targets and material ids.
 Code for loading these into memory is in `make_plots.py`.